QTM 350 - Data Science Computing

 Course Description

 Welcome to QTM 350!
 This course introduces key tools in modern data science, focusing on three essential aspects: reliability, reproducibility, and robustness.
-We will cover command line interfaces and vim, version control with Git and GitHub, and literate programming using Quarto and Jupyter Notebooks.
+We will cover the command-line interface, version control with Git and GitHub, and literate programming using Quarto and Jupyter Notebooks.
 You will also learn about data storage and manipulation with SQL and Pandas, and parallel computing with Dask.
 We will explore artificial intelligence-assisted programming with GitHub Copilot and finish with Docker and containerisation.

 By working with real-world datasets and problems, students will gain hands-on experience using these tools and methods to extract insights from data.
 This course will develop technical skills and critical thinking needed to solve complex data challenges.
 Upon completion, students will be prepared to apply these tools to their own research and professional work.